-The value of these funds is £153.9m in the financial statements and is the same value under SII.
+The value of these funds is £126.0m at 30 June 2022 in the financial statements and is the same value under SII.
 No significant estimates or judgements are used in the valuation of these investments.

 Deposits other than cash equivalents